openshift/enhancements/enhancements/machine-api/control-plane-machinesets.md

 #### Declarative horizontal scaling
 - Out of scope:
 - We'll reserve the ability to scale horizontally for further iterations if required.
-For the initial implementation the ControlPlane controller will limit the underlying machineSet horizontal scale capabilities to solely enforce recreation of any of the adopted Machines.
+For the initial implementation the ControlPlane controller will limit the underlying machineSet horizontal scale capabilities.
+- It will ensure the machineSet replicas is always 1 to enforce recreation of any of the adopted Machines.
+- If the machineSet replicas were to be modified out of band, the ControlPlane controller will set it back to 1 while enforcing a "newest" delete policy on the machineSet.

 #### Autoscaling
 - Out of scope: